restqa/restqkube/README.md

-# RestQkube
+# RestQkube 🦏

-> An Awesome Cucumber library providing ready to use steps to test the state of your Kubernetes Cluster
+> An Awesome Cucumber library providing ready to use steps definition to run regression testing on your Kubernetes Cluster.

 ---
-### `This is still at POC stage it currently manage checks on namespaces only...
-Give us a start if you feel that you want more features ⭐️`
+### `This is still at a beta phase.
+It currently manage test namespaces resources only...
+Give us a start if you want more ^^ ⭐️`
 ---

 ## What is RestQkube ?